Myvar/icos-dev/testbed-tutorial.md

 ```
 deployment.apps/itimeprovider created
 ```
-finally the service is created for the TimeProvider Microservice, TimeProvider does not need an ingress because it's only for internal usage
+finally, the service is created for the TimeProvider Microservice, TimeProvider does not need an ingress because it's only for internal usage
 ```
 service/itimeprovider created
 ```